 In the state of California, consent can never be given by minors under the age of 18.

-Consent is not effective if it results from the use or threat of physical force, intimidation, or coercion, or any other factor that would eliminate an individual's ability to exercise his or her own free will to choose whether or not to have sexual contact.
-Coercion includes the use of pressure and/or oppressive behavior, including express or implied threats of harm, severe and/or pervasive emotional intimidation, which places an individual in fear of immediate or future harm or physical injury or causes a person to engage in unwelcome sexual activity.
-A person's words or conduct amount to coercion if they wrongfully impair the other's freedom of will and ability to choose whether or not to engage in sexual activity.
+Consent is not effective if it results from the use or threat of physical force, intimidation, coercion, or any other factor that would eliminate an individual's ability to choose whether or not to have sexual contact.
+Coercion includes the use of pressure and/or oppressive behavior, such as express/implied threats of harm, or severe and/or pervasive emotional intimidation (which causes a person to engage in unwelcome sexual activity, or places them in fear of immediate or future harm / physical injury).
+A person's words or conduct are considered coercion if they wrongfully impair the other's freedom and ability to choose whether or not to engage in sexual activity.

 An individual who is incapacitated is not able to make rational, reasonable judgments and therefore is incapable of giving consent.
-Incapacitation is the inability, temporarily or permanently, to give consent, because the individual is mentally and/or physically helpless due to drug or alcohol consumption, either voluntarily or involuntarily, or the individual is unconscious, asleep or otherwise unaware that the sexual activity is occurring.
-In addition, an individual is incapacitated if he/she/they demonstrate that they are unaware of where they are, how they got there, or why or how they became engaged in a sexual interaction.
+Incapacitation is the inability—temporarily or permanently—to give consent because the individual is mentally and/or physically helpless due to drug or alcohol consumption (voluntarily or involuntarily) or the individual is unconscious (asleep or otherwise unaware that the sexual activity is occurring).
+In addition, an individual is incapacitated if they demonstrate that they are unaware of where they are, how they got there, or why/how they became engaged in a sexual interaction.
 Where alcohol is involved, incapacitation is a state beyond drunkenness or intoxication.
 Some indicators of incapacitation may include, but are not limited to, lack of control over physical movements, lack of awareness of circumstances or surroundings, or the inability to communicate for any reason.
-An individual may experience a blackout state in which he/she/they appear to be giving consent, but do not actually have conscious awareness or the ability to consent.
+An individual may experience a blackout state in which they appear to be giving consent, but do not actually have conscious awareness or the ability to consent.
 It is especially important, therefore, that anyone engaging in sexual activity be aware of the other person's level of intoxication.
-The relevant standard that will be applied is whether the Respondent knew, or a sober reasonable person in the same position should have known, that the other party was incapacitated and therefore could not consent to the sexual activity.
+The relevant standard that will be applied is whether the respondent knew—or a sober reasonable person in the same position would have known—that the other party was incapacitated and therefore could not consent to the sexual activity.

 Who Can Help?

 If you have been affected by sexual misconduct and would like to speak with an individual on campus, there are numerous people ready to help.
-You may meet with the Title IX Coordinator confidentially, with no obligation to file a formal report.
-All Dongguk University Los Angeles employees, including student workers, have a duty to report incidents the Title IX Coordinator.
+You may meet with the Title IX coordinator confidentially, with no obligation to file a formal report.
+All Dongguk University Los Angeles employees, including student workers, have a duty to report incidents the Title IX coordinator.
 Additionally, off-campus resources are also available to you.
-A full list of resources available is below:
+All available resources are listed below:

 Student Services Coordinator

 Individuals who wish to report an incident of sexual misconduct may do so in a variety of ways.
-The decision to file a formal report is not easily reached, and can be an overwhelming prospect for those affected by sexual misconduct.
+The complex process of filing a formal report can be an overwhelming prospect for those affected by sexual misconduct.

 I Made a Report - Now What?

-Upon receipt of a report, the University may implement initial responsive or protective actions while an inquiry or investigation are underway.
-Interim measures /Remedial actions may include no contact orders, providing a campus escort, academic or work schedule adjustments, referral to counseling or medical services, and safety planning.
-The University will maintain as confidential any accommodations or protective measures, provided confidentiality does not impair the University’s ability to provide the accommodations or protective measures.
+Upon receipt of a report, the university may implement initial responsive or protective actions while an inquiry or investigation are underway.
+Interim measures / remedial actions may include no-contact orders, providing a campus escort, academic or work schedule adjustments, referral to counseling or medical services, and safety planning.
+The university will maintain the confidentiality of any accommodations or protective measures, provided this does not impair the university's ability to provide said accommodations or protective measures.

 Inquiry, Investigation, Resolution

-A range of sanctions are available if the Responding Party is found responsible for violating the University’s Policy on Sexual Misconduct and Civil Rights.
-The sanctions are determined based on the nature, severity of, and circumstances surrounding the violation, an individual's disciplinary history previous allegations or allegations involving similar conduct, and the need for sanctions/responsive actions to bring an end to and to prevent future discrimination, harassment and/or retaliation.
+A range of sanctions are available if the responding party is found responsible for violating the university's Sexual Misconduct and Civil Rights Policy.
+The sanctions are determined based on the nature, severity of, and circumstances surrounding the violation; an individual's disciplinary history of previous allegations or allegations involving similar conduct; and the need for sanctions/responsive actions to bring an end to and prevent future discrimination, harassment, and/or retaliation.

-If a report of sexual misconduct represents an immediate threat to the University community, timely notice must be given to protect the health or safety of the community.
+If a report of sexual misconduct represents an immediate threat to the university community, timely notice must be given to protect the health and safety of the community.
 In such cases, the same level of confidentiality may not be possible.
-Immediately threatening circumstances include, but are not limited to, reported incidents of sexual misconduct that include the use of force or a weapon, or other circumstances that represent a serious and ongoing threat to students, faculty, staff, or visitors.
+Immediate threats include, but are not limited to, reported incidents of sexual misconduct involving the use of force or a weapon, or other circumstances that represent a serious and ongoing threat to students, faculty, staff, or visitors.

 Title IX Training

-The Title IX Coordinator is required to devise effective methods to inform staff, faculty and student, and to conduct training sessions with up-to-date material.
-The Title IX Coordinator must develop informative brochure on sexual harassment to be disseminated to staff, faculty and student population and to be displayed on many of the campus bulletin boards and on-line.
+The Title IX coordinator is required to devise effective methods of informing staff, faculty, and students, and to conduct training sessions with up-to-date material.
+The Title IX coordinator must develop an informative brochure on sexual harassment to be disseminated to the staff, faculty, and student populations and to be displayed on many of the campus bulletin boards and online.

-At the time of the hire for staff & faculty members, the Title IX Coordinator must hold a training session.
+At the time of hiring staff and faculty members, the Title IX coordinator must hold a training session.
 The annual training must be conducted to the staff and faculty members on a designated date.

-For all new entering DULA students, The Title IX Coordinator must provide a training session in the new student orientation, and deliver brochure to both DAOM and MSOM students.
-The annual web-based training for all student of DULA must be conducted on a designated date.
+For all new entering DULA students, the Title IX coordinator must provide a training session during the new student orientation and deliver the brochure to both DAOM and MSOM students.
+The annual web-based training for all students of DULA must be conducted on a designated date.